rayxke/kiritos-classroom/site/content/10C-english/assignment1.md

     /img/surprised-pikachu.jpeg
 ---
 ---
+## Instructions
+1. Prepare a presentation about a career you are interested in.
+2. Should be 3-5 minutes.
+3. The Powerpoint should be no more than 10 slides.
+4. The Powerpoint should NOT contain full sentences.
+5. It should contain visual aids and short prompts to remind you of what to talk about.
 ## Grading
 - Submit the PPT on Time
     - Submit on 9/30 AND bring it to class on a USB
+- Cite sources
     - Cite at least **three** sources for your presentation
 - Eye Contact
     - Do not read from script
 - Pronunciation
     - If it effects my understanding I will lower your grade
     - Look up the words you will use before presenting!
 - Volume
-    - Make sure to speak loud enough for me to hear you
+    - Make sure to speak loud enough for me and your classmates to hear you

 ***Friendly reminder: Remember to rehearse your presentation!***